Paul Gabrielsen - science writer, University of Utah Communications

 At about the same rate that your heart beats, a Utah rock formation called Castleton Tower gently vibrates, keeping time and keeping watch over the sandstone desert.
-Swaying like a skyscraper, the red rock tower taps into the deep vibrations in the earth—wind, waves and far-off earthquakes.
+Swaying like a skyscraper, the red rock tower taps into the deep vibrations in the earth, including from even far-off ocean waves and earthquakes.

 New research from University of Utah geologists details the natural vibration of the tower, measured with the help of two skilled rock climbers.
 Understanding how this and other natural rock forms vibrate, they say, helps us keep an eye (or ear) on their structural health and helps us understand how human-made vibrations affect seemingly unmovable rocks.
 The results are published in the Bulletin of the Seismological Society of America.